i18next/i18nextify/README.md

         autorun: true, // setting to false init will return an object with start function
         ele: document.body, // pass in another element if you like to translate another html element
         ignoreTags: ['SCRIPT'], // tags to ignore

+        // using keys instead of content as keys
+        keyAttr: 'i18next-key', // node attribute to use as key
+        ignoreWithoutKey: false, // set to true to only support nodes having a key

         // per default not set
         ignoreIds: ['ignoreMeId'],